pythonindia/inpycon-blog/content/blog/2020-call-for-proposals-announcement.md

 Author: Vipul Gupta
 Category: 2020

 That time is upon us again, folks.
-PyCon India is back and the call for proposals ([https://in.pycon.org/cfp/2020/proposals/](https://in.pycon.org/cfp/2020/proposals/)) has officially opened.
+PyCon India is back, it's online and the [call for proposals](https://in.pycon.org/cfp/2020/proposals/) has officially opened!
+2020 just became a lot better.

 <!-- PELICAN_END_SUMMARY -->
 <div class="text-center">